bjkawecki/Django-App-Starter-Template/README.md

 Start the docker containers in the background:

 ```
-$ docker-compose -f docker-compose.dev.yaml up -d
+$ docker-compose -f docker/compose.yaml up -d
 ```

 See your developtment server at `http://0.0.0.0:8000/`.
-You can hook into the django container:
+Hook into the django container:

 ```
-$ docker exec -it django_starter_web bash
+$ docker container exec -it django_starter_web bash
 ```

 ## Convenience